testinfected/molecule/README.md

 ```

 Routes are matched in the order they are defined.
 If not defined route matches, the default behaviour is to
 render a 404 Not Found.
-This can be configured to pass the control to any default application.
+This behaviour is configurable by providing the default application to route to when no route is matched.

 Route patterns can be matched exactly - they are said to be static - or can include named parameters,
  which are then accessible as regular request parameters on the request object: